evhuh/Tabbify/README.md

-# Tabbify

-Tabbify is a Chrome Extension that organizes your tab groups into a sexy library-style interface!! :p
+Chrome Extension that organizes your tab groups into a sexy library-style interface!! :p

-## Features

-- Drag-and-drop interface using react-beautiful-dnd
-- Designed with React, Vite, TypeScript, TailwindCSS, Zustand